Arizona Constitution and Arizona's Political History.

 Lessons are aligned with the Arizona State Social Studies Standards.

-This section and its corresponding lessons explain the core ideas and components of the Arizona Constitution and some critical parts of Arizona's political history.
+This section and its corresponding lessons explain the Arizona Constitution's core ideas and components and some critical parts of Arizona's political history.

 It is recommended these Arizona Constitution-specific exercises be undertaken after completing the Federalism section from our broader Civic Literacy Curriculum.